OI-wiki/i18n/docs/basic/enumerate.md

     if (a[i] + a[j] == 0) ++ans;
 ```

 Let's see how to optimize the range of enumeration.
-The answer to the original problem consists of two parts, the case where the two numbers are equal and the case where the they are not.
+The answer to the original problem consists of two parts, the case where i and j are equal and the case where the they are not.
 In the case of equality, it is only necessary to enumerate each number to determine whether it is legal.
 As for the case of inequality, since the number pairs are not required to be ordered in the problem, the answer is twice that of the ordered case (consider that if `(a, b)` is the answer, then `(b, a)` is also the answer).
 In this case, we only need to count the answers that are  required in order, and multiply it by $2$ .

 We may as well require the first number to appear in the front position.
 Code is shown below: